 Dr Alex Fowke - Lecturer and Clinical Tutor

-Dr Jessica Kingston - Lecturer and Academic Tutor
+Dr Jessica Kingston - Senior Lecturer and Research Tutor

 Professor Dawn Langdon - Professor and Academic Director

 Dr Olga Luzon - Senior Lecturer and Clinical Tutor